 Confirm with us whether you are attending the visit day.
 See our FAQs section on what to do if you aren't able to attend the date/time you've been allocated.

 Inform us of any disability or special requirements that you have for the interview by emailing email@example.com.

 How can I prepare for my interview?

 Further guidance about the interview and how to prepare will be sent to you before your visit.
 You will be expected to deliver a presentation and answer follow up questions from a list of predefined topics.
 You will be given the opportunity to discuss your personal statement and your reasons for wanting to study your chosen course.
-And you will also have the opportunity to ask any questions you may have about the course or studying at The University of Manchester with an academic member of staff and current students.
+And you will also have the opportunity to ask any questions you may have about the course or studying at The University of Manchester.

 Parents and carers